OCFL/spec/draft/implementation-notes/index.md

                 |               └── ...
                 └── ...
 ```

-* Truncated n-tuple Tree: This approach aims to achieve some of the scalability benefits of PairTree whilst limiting the
-depth of the resulting directory hierarchy.
-To achieve this, the source identifier can be split at a higher level of
-granularity, and only a limited number of the identifier digits are used to generate directory paths.
-For example, using
-triples and three levels with example above yields:

 Some identifier schemes may require transformation before such approaches can be used effectively.
 A simple example
 would be sequentially assigned identifiers, which would not distribute objects within the filesystem evenly.
 Hash